-Note: Students in thepost-master's certificate programs at the University of Virginia are ineligible for scholarship assistance or student loans.
+Students in the post-master's certificate programs at the University of Virginia are ineligible for scholarship assistance or student loans.
 University aid is restricted to those who are enrolled in degree programs (MSN, DNP, PhD, etc).

-Students complete 672 clinical hours in the Pediatric Nurse Practitioner program.
+Students complete over 600 clinical hours in the PNP.
 Most of these hours are completed in two semester-long preceptorships taken in the final two semesters of enrollment (GNUR 5690 and GNUR 5710).

 Clinical placement sites are assigned based upon optimal learning experiences, student requests, and availability.
 In order to develop experience in rural health care with underserved populations, students are assigned to at least one preceptorship site distant from Charlottesville/Albemarle County.
 Most of our clinical assignments are in Central, Southwest and Southside Virginia.
 Students seeking clinical opportunities in other areas of Virginia may be asked to locate their own clinical sites.
 Clinical/practicum activities are generally conducted within the Commonwealth of Virginia.
 Clinical/practice activities may be conducted in a different state as long as that state participates in the National Council for State Authorization Reciprocity Agreements.
 A list of participating states can be accessed at http://nc-sara.org/.